 Using Data Exceptions in Resports

-Reports are used to display records within the Oracle Service Cloud Console.
+Reports are used to display records within the Oracle B2C Service Console.
 Within a report, you can use data exceptions to customize the display of records that meet specific criteria.

 By default, the Incidents standard search report includes an exception that flags all escalated incidents that are not solved in red text.
 To change the color of escalated incidents in this report, you must copy the report so that you can edit the exception.
 If you have multiple reports that flag escalated incidents, you must edit each report separately.

 The default data expression used for escalated incidents in the Incidents report is: